fballiano/openmage-theme-lanzarote/README.md

-# NewBreeze: TailwindCSS + DaisyUI based template for OpenMage
+# Lanzarote: an OpenMage theme based on TailwindCSS and DaisyUI